Clubs/Organizations

 Scholastic Bowl

-Scholastic Bowl is an IHSA activity for those who love trivia and Jeopardy.
-Scholastic Bowl is open to all levels.
+Scholastic Bowl is an IHSA activity for those who love trivia or just testing their knowledge Scholastic Bowl is open to all levels.
 Competition with schools within the NIC-10 and from around the state takes place from November through March.

 Science Olympiad